Friday, April 25, 2008

 Hi Jeremy, How are you? her missive began.
 As for me, I am cool.
 This is my first letter to you and I have seen your name in the magazine.

+The magazine?
 What magazine, I asked, curled on my bed, secretively reading her letter for the twentieth time.
 What was this crazy, Jamaican girl talking about?
 I’m not in any magazine!

 Then it hit me.